-Steve is a creative thinker who looks beyond the obvious to find new and innovative solutions in corporate, commercial, construction and real property litigation, as well as matters involving cyber security, data protection and regulatory requirements.
-He has significant experience prosecuting and defending businesses in complex, class-action and multi-jurisdictional litigation.
+Steve is a creative thinker who looks beyond the obvious to find new and innovative solutions in corporate, commercial, construction and real property litigation, as well as matters involving professional liability, cyber security, data protection and regulatory requirements.
+He has significant experience prosecuting and defending businesses and professionals in complex, class-action and multi-jurisdictional litigation.
 He has also managed and developed teams in financial services matters involving state and federal Consumer Protection laws and regulations.
 Steve has tried several hundred cases, as well as developed and implemented strategies for successful problem-solving and communication.
 He anticipates risks and works to mitigate them before they become an issue.

 Steve is a former partner in four national law firms and former Insurance Fraud Division Chief for State Attorney Janet Reno wherein he represented clients in financial, health care and insurance industries, as well as title insurance claims and litigation matters.
 Steve also handled class actions, RICO, foreclosures and vehicle wholesaling practices.
-In addition to commercial and civil tort litigation, his practice includes agreements governed by the Uniform Commercial Code and disputes concerning noncompetition, trade secrets, medical staff privilege litigation and contractual matters.
+In addition to commercial and civil tort litigation, his practice includes agreements governed by the Uniform Commercial Code and disputes concerning noncompetition, trade secrets, medical staff privilege litigation, professional regulation and contractual matters.

 - Defended auto maker in an action for breach of contract, breach of the federal and Pennsylvania dealer’s-day-in-court statutes, conversion and tortious interference with contract brought by a car dealership in which it sought more than $40 million in damages; case resulted in a $4 million jury verdict for the dealership.